 Aimee Reed named 2016 Breast Cancer Awareness Campaign Honoree

 The Terri Brodeur Breast Cancer Foundation has named Aimee Reed of Pawcatuck as the Honoree for the 4th Annual Westerly Breast Cancer Awareness Campaign.
-Aimee was also this year’s recipient of the 2016 Relay for Life of Greater Westerly Courage Award.
+Aimee was also named the 2016 Relay for Life of Greater Westerly Courage Award.
 “In the race against cancer, Aimee Reed, a triathlon athlete who was given a diagnosis of a rare form of breast cancer last year, has inspired others with her bravery, endurance, and willingness to help others.~Catherine Hewitt – Westerly Sun Staff Writer

 A triathlete, Aimee could not compete in the 2015 season with her friends.
 But they did not want to race without her at all, so they formed the We TRI 4 Aimee team, and wore their team shirts at every competition.
 “They dedicated their entire triathlon season to me,” Aimee told The Westerly Sun in June, 2016.
 “It’s humbling to know I have these supports and friends who are rooting me on.”